 One woman's unlikely fairy tale of re-making love

 WASHINGTON, D.C. – Mary L. Tabor, author of (Re)Making Love: A Memoir has a soft spot for romantic comedies.
-From the Grimm Brothers' whimsical tale of a frog-turned-prince to Julia Roberts' commitment-phobic role in Runaway Bride, she weeps and rejoices right along with the characters.
-It seems fitting, then, that the tumultuous trial separation of she and her husband-of-21-years should end happily, too.
+From the Grimm Brothers' whimsical tale of a frog-turned-prince to Julia Roberts' commitment-phobic role in Runaway Bride, Tabor weeps and rejoices right along with the characters.
+It seems fitting, then, that the tumultuous trial separation of Tabor and her husband-of-21-years should end happily, too.

 "I was no virginal princess," Tabor writes.
 "But I did want to fall asleep and be awakened by my prince."